Security cameras with default passwords are a threat to your privacy — A site has indexed 73,011 unsecured cameras in 256 countries around the world.

 And that’s not all.
 The site provides information such as the camera manufacturer, default login and password, time zone, city, and a pinpointed location on Google Maps.

 These security cameras are supposed to offer security, not provide surveillance footage for anyone to view.
 It is definitely creepy to think security surveillance footage meant for protection could turn into an invasion of privacy.
-However, if you want to save yourself from such situation, just change the default password of your security camera.
+However, if you want to save yourself from such a situation, just change the default password of your security camera.